gottacatchenall/thesis_proposal/README.md

 # Chapter One: Forecasting the spatial uncoupling of a plant-pollinator network

-Interactions between plants and pollinators create networks of interactions, which together form the "architecture of biodiversity" [@Bascompte2007PlaMut].
-The functioning and stability of ecosystems emerge from these interactions, but anthropogenic change threatens to unravel and "rewire" these interaction networks [@CaraDonna2017IntRew], threatening the persistence of these systems.
+Interactions between plants and pollinators form networks which together structure the "architecture of biodiversity" [@Bascompte2007PlaMut].
+The functioning and stability of ecosystems emerge from these interactions, but anthropogenic change threatens to unravel and "rewire" these interaction networks [@CaraDonna2017IntRew], jeopardizing the persistence of these systems.
 Plant-pollinator networks face two possible forms of rewiring in response to anthropogenic environmental change: spatial and temporal.
-Spatially, range shifts could cause interacting species to no longer overlap in space, and shifts in phenology could cause interacting species to no longer occur at the same time of year.
+Range shifts could cause interacting species to no longer overlap in space, and shifts in phenology could cause interacting species to no longer occur at the same time of year.
 This chapter uses several years of data on bumblebee-flower phenology and interactions across several field sites, each consisting of several plots across an elevational gradient, combined with spatial records of species occurrence via GBIF to forecast the uncoupling of the plant-pollinator metaweb of Colorado.

 ![Chapter One conceptual figure.
 Left: the sources of data and how they can be synthesized.
 Right: The flow from data to interaction